Bulimia Nervosa: Causes, Symptoms, Signs & Treatment Help

 - While no single factor can be pinpointed as the cause of bulimia nervosa, the role of genetics in eating disorder development has been increasingly understood.
-Because the heritability factor is not as readily discussed, it is seems more straightforward to base our insight on these disorders on what we know, namely what is seen in our environment.
+Because the heritability factor is not as readily discussed, it seems more straightforward to base our insight on these disorders on what we know, namely what is seen in our environment.

 - For those who have struggled with Bulimia, it is easy to identify and recognized the heightened anxiety that often comes hand-in-hand with this mental illness.
 Whether severe anxiety is a co-occurring condition with Bulimia, if anxiety is induced by the eating disorder, or if bulimia is used to help cope with anxiety, these two conditions are often intertwined.

-- While commonly used to treat major depressive disorders, anxiety disorders, obsessive compulsive disorder, and other chronic conditions, antidepressants have become an effective part of treatment for bulimia.
+- While commonly used to treat major depressive disorders, anxiety disorders, obsessive-compulsive disorder, and other chronic conditions, antidepressants have become an effective part of treatment for bulimia.

 - While anorexia nervosa is defined by low body weight, it is divided into two types: restricting and binge-purge based on the mechanism used to achieve low body weight.
-There are many common physical side effects to both types with a few unique consequences in the binge-purge subtype.
+There are many common physical side effects of both types with a few unique consequences in the binge-purge subtype.